AzureCR/azure-cli/src/command_modules/azure-cli-acr/README.rst

     Arguments
         --name -n           [Required]: The name of the container registry.
         --resource-group -g [Required]: Name of resource group.
-You can configure the default group using 'az configure --defaults group=<name>'.
+You can configure the default group using `az configure --defaults group=<name>`.
         --sku               [Required]: The SKU of the container registry.
-Allowed values: Basic.
+Allowed values: Basic, Standard_Large, Standard_Medium, Standard_Small.
         --admin-enabled               : Indicates whether the admin user is enabled.
 Allowed values: false, true.
         --location -l                 : Location.
-You can configure the default location using 'az configure --defaults location=<location>'.
+You can configure the default location using `az configure --defaults location=<location>`.
-        --storage-account-name        : Default: A new storage account will be created.
-Provide the name of an existing storage account if you're recreating a container registry over a previous registry created storage account.
+        --storage-account-name        : Provide the name of an existing storage account if you're recreating a container registry over a previous registry created storage account.
+Only applicable to Basic SKU.

     Examples
+        Create a container registry with managed storage account.
+Applicable to Standard SKU. az acr create -n MyRegistry -g MyResourceGroup --sku Standard_Medium

-        Create a container registry with a new storage account. az acr create -n MyRegistry -g MyResourceGroup --sku Basic
+        Create a container registry with a new storage account.
+Applicable to Basic SKU. az acr create -n MyRegistry -g MyResourceGroup --sku Basic

 Delete a container registry